 What do you do with an off-center image in Photoshop?

 Has this ever happened to you when working in Photoshop?
 Perhaps you expanded the background or made some other edit and now your image is off-center.
-How do you fix it?
+Then you’ll need to adjust the image position.

 Hey there!
 I’m Cara and as a professional photographer, I need my images to be perfect every time.
 Just “eyeballing” it isn’t going to cut it.

 So, let me show you how to quickly and easily center images in Photoshop without having to painstakingly guesstimate.